 Overview of the Merit Review Process

 The College of Education’s merit review process describes four primary areas of activity and decision-making that contribute to the determination of a merit award for a faculty member and the process related to submitting merit recommendations to the College of Education (COE) and to the Office of the Provost (OtP).
 Areas described in this policy are (1) initiation and communication around materials that will be submitted for the evaluation of merit (described in section A), (2) a description of the makeup of the decision-making group or groups that will engage around merit within the college (described in section B), (3) a summary of the rating process that will be used for evaluating faculty for merit in the college (described in section C), and (4) the translation of ratings to the final value associated with merit recommendations for the college (described in section D).
 This document also includes two appendices.
-Appendix A can be used to gather TTF faculty achievements during the review period.
-Department Heads/Research Outreach Unit Directors may request highlighted CVs in place of the Appendix A document but in such instances the option to submit CVs in place of the document must be available to all members of the department or research/outreach units.
+Appendix A that will be used to gather faculty achievements that occurred during the review period when performance evaluation materials are not available due to faculty status.
 Appendix B provides the rubric/rating that will be used by department heads and/or unit directors for scoring faculty accomplishments during the merit review period.
 All rating sheets must be signed and dated by the department head/unit director.
 Once merit determinations have been completed, recommended increases from the department/unit level should be documented according to the procedures set forth by the Office of the Provost

 Initiation of Merit Reviews